-Townsville Enterprise Limited and the North Queensland Regional Organisation of Councils (NQ ROC) (Townsville, Hinchinbrook, Charters Towers, the Burdekin and Palm Island) have identified the need for collective industry action on transforming North Queensland’s agriculture, production, infrastructure and export sectors to meet existing and future international market demands.
+Townsville Enterprise Limited and the North Queensland Regional Organisation of Councils (NQ ROC) (Townsville, Hinchinbrook, Charters Towers, the Burdekin and Palm Island) identified the need for collective industry action on transforming North Queensland’s agricultural supply chain to meet existing and future international market demand.
 There is significant need for a long-term regional investment strategy and a multi-industry agreement to meet these demands.

-A strong market outlook driven by Asia’s rapidly growing middle class and numerous regional development options currently under consideration make agriculture an exciting growth sector for Townsville North Queensland.
+A strong market outlook and numerous regional development options under consideration make agriculture an exciting growth sector for Townsville North Queensland.

-The opportunity exists to identify the key products and markets that our primary producers should target in order to maximise future return on investment and consolidate Australia’s international reputation for high quality, safe and clean food.
+Key products and markets that our primary producers should target in order to maximise future return on investment and bolster Australia’s international reputation for producing high quality, safe and clean food were identified.

 In May 2018 Townsville Enterprise announced that KPMG, Premise and AEC were the successful consultants commissioned to conduct the North Queensland Agricultural Market and Supply Chain Study.